garretlowe/disc-junkey/README.md

-# DiskJunkey
+# DiscJunkey
-A discord bot which adds Spotify tracks to a playlist
+A discord bot which adds Spotify track links to a playlist